AdobeDocs/experience-platform.it-IT/help/data-science-workspace/home.md

 ### Operazionismo

 Quando sei soddisfatto della tua ricetta, sono solo pochi clic per creare un servizio intelligente.
 Non è richiesta alcuna codifica: è possibile eseguire questa operazione autonomamente, senza coinvolgere sviluppatori o tecnici.
-Infine, pubblica il servizio intelligente su Adobe IO ed è pronto per essere utilizzato dal team dedicato all&#39;esperienza digitale.
+Infine, pubblicate il servizio intelligente su  I/O Adobe ed è pronto per il vostro team di esperienza digitale da utilizzare.

 <!--You can also publish your intelligent service to the Service Gallery, where it's available to specific people, specific organizations, or everyone who develops data solutions on Adobe Experience Platform.
 You can even share it with your external partners, and they can share their intelligent service with you.
 And the next time you're starting a new recipe, you can check the Service Gallery to see if there's a similar intelligent service you can use to get started. -->